ibm-cloud-architecture/refarch-kc-container-ms/docs/index.md

 # Container management microservice

+!!! abstract
         This project is part of the container shipment implementation solution, and address the Reefer container management microservice implmentaiton.
 You can read more about the end to end solution [in this chapter.](https://ibm-cloud-architecture.github.io/refarch-kc/)

 ## TL;TR